f4exb/sdrangel/Readme.md

 <h1>Hardware requirements</h1>

 SDRangel is a near real time application that is demanding on CPU power and clock speeds for low latency.
 Recent (2015 or later) Core i7 class CPU is recommended preferably with 4 HT CPU cores (8 logical CPUs or more) with nominal clock over 2 GHz and at least 8 GB RAM.
 Modern Intel processors will include a GPU suitable for proper OpenGL support.
 On the other hand SDRangel is not as demanding as recent computer games for graphics and CPU integrated graphics are perfectly fine.
 USB-3 ports are also preferable for high speed, low latency USB communication.
+It may run on beefy SBCs and was tested successfully on a Udoo Ultra.

+The server variant does not need a graphical display and therefore OpenGL support.
+It can run on smaller devices check the Wiki for hardware requirements and a list of successful cases.

 <h1>Source code</h1>